richiepatel60/iosxr-qa-demo/README.md

 ## Test results

-Run the whole suite with `pytest`.
-Against a live **IOS-XRv9000** in Cisco Modeling Labs, the NETCONF, OpenConfig and configuration tests pass; the RESTCONF tests **skip automatically** if the image does not expose a RESTCONF agent, so the suite stays green rather than failing on unsupported platforms.
+Against a live **IOS-XRv9000** in Cisco Modeling Labs: **16 passed, 2 skipped**.
+The NETCONF, OpenConfig, configuration-lifecycle and **gNMI** tests pass; the RESTCONF tests **skip automatically** because IOS-XR exposes NETCONF + gNMI rather than a RESTCONF agent - so the suite stays green instead of failing on an unsupported protocol.

 Each run emits a self-contained **`qa_report.html`** (configured in `pytest.ini`) with per-test results and the captured live logs (hostname, uptime, interface